Skip to content

 Temperature compensation: should be disabled on Lithium batteries.

-Low Temperature cut-off: The Drift PRO batteries have low temperature charging protection built into the battery.
+Low Temperature cut-off: The Drift batteries have low temperature charging protection built into the battery.
 You can leave this off.

 Discharge Floor: 0%